Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 A look at some of the damage across the region

-President Donald Trump told CNN’s Jake Tapper on Monday that “the biggest surprise” has been Iran’s attacks against Arab countries in the region: Bahrain, Jordan, Kuwait, Qatar and the United Arab Emirates.
+Hegseth said the Trump administration is investigating a strike that, according to Iranian state media, killed more than 100 people at a girls’ elementary school in southern Iran.

-Iran’s top official said Tehran “will not negotiate” with the United States, as Joint Chiefs of Staff Chairman Gen. Dan Caine said Monday that the war against Iran would not be a “single, overnight operation.”
+Iran’s top official said Tehran “will not negotiate” with the United States, as Joint Chiefs of Staff Chairman Gen. Dan Caine said Wednesday that the US will start striking “progressively deeper” into Iran.

 Trump acknowledged there could be more US casualties as the conflict escalates.
 At least six US service members were killed in Kuwait in a direct hit on a makeshift operations center at the civilian port of Shuaiba on Sunday morning local time, a source familiar with the situation told CNN.